Muhammad Ahsan Dar

 separatist leader from Jammu and Kashmir.
 He was the founder of an Islamist militant group called Ansarul Islam in mid-1980s, which later became the core of Hizbul Mujahideen.
 Formed in September 1989, Hizbul Mujahideen was an umbrella group of a dozen Islamist groups in the Kashmir Valley and was sponsored by Pakistan's Inter-Services Intelligence and Jamaat-e-Islami.

 Ahsan Dar served as the head of the united group for a few years, but was marginalised the Jamaat-e-Islami patron Syed Salahuddin.
 He later founded a new group called Muslim Mujahideen in 1992, which operated for a few years.
 It was eventually neutralised by Hizbul Mujahideen and Indian security forces, and Ahsan Dar retired from militancy.

 Early life

-Ahsan Dar was border in Sariwarpora, Pattan tehsil, Baramulla district in Jammu and Kashmir, India.
+Ahsan Dar was born in Sariwarpora, Pattan tehsil, Baramulla district in Jammu and Kashmir, India.

 He worked as a school teacher in Jamaat-e-Islami school (run by Falah-e-Aam Trust).

 He was given the nickname "Master" when he joined militancy.